 Second Violation – the user and Partner Agency will be notified of the violation in writing by the HMIS Lead Agency.
 The user’s license will be suspended for 30 days.
 The user and/or Partner Agency must take action to remedy the violation; however, this action will not shorten the length of the license suspension.
 If the violation has not been remedied by the end of the 30-day user license suspension, the suspension will continue until the Partner Agency notifies the HMIS Lead Agency of the action taken to remedy the violation.
 The HMIS Lead Agency will provide necessary training to the user and/or Partner Agency to ensure the violation does not continue.
 The HMIS Lead Agency will notify the HMIS Advisory Committee of the violation during the next scheduled Advisory Committee meeting following the violation.

 Third Violation – The HMIS Lead Agency will notify the user and Partner Agency of the violation in writing.
-The HMIS Lead Agency will notify the HMIS Advisory Committee of the violation and determin suspend for a minimum of 30 daysIf the Advisory Committee determines the user should retain their user license, the HMIS Lead Agency will provide necessary training to the user and/or Partner Agency to ensure the violation does not continue.
-If users who retain their license after their third violation have an additional violation,
+The HMIS Lead Agency will notify the HMIS Advisory Committee of the violation and determination to terminate a user’s license or suspend for a minimum of 30 days.
+If the Advisory Committee determines the user should retain their user license, the HMIS Lead Agency will provide necessary training to the user and/or Partner Agency to ensure the violation does not continue.
+If users who retain their license after their third violation have an additional violation, their license will be terminated and the Advisory Committee will be notified.

 Any user or other fees paid by the Partner Agency will not be returned if a user’s or Partner Agency’s access to HMIS is revoked.